Turn your podcast episodes to short-form videos with AI

 You can upload each M4A file into your preferred editing software and directly edit the audio files into your finished podcast.
 Check out our best tips on how to edit a podcast for a more in-depth look at how you can improve the audio quality and composition of your podcast.

 After you have completed editing your podcast and have a finished product it is time to release it out into the world.
-You can publish your podcast on a variety of different platforms to ensure that it is easily accessible to listeners.
+You can publish your podcast on a variety of different platforms to confirm that it is easily accessible to listeners.
 Here are some suggestions on where to publish your Zoom podcast:

 · YouTube Music